ACT Center - Advising and Transfer Center (Campus Center 102)

 New Directions for Adult Learners

-New Directions for Adult Learners is a college success program for students age 24 and older, parents, and veterans–including students that have been out of school for many years.
-New Directions recognizes that adults often need help balancing college life with career, family, personal, and/or military responsibilities.
-Our goal is to help you succeed at HCC, define your career and educational goals, or discover opportunities for transfer to a four-year college or university.
+HCC’s New Directions college success program serves students age 24 and older, parents, and veterans, including those who have been out of school for many years.
+We recognize that adults often need help balancing college life with career, family, personal, and/or military responsibilities.
+New Directions is free - our only goal is to help you succeed at HCC, define your career and educational goals, and discover opportunities for transfer to a four-year college or university.
 Services include:

 - pre-enrollment counseling